PepijnMC/FoundryVTT-AI-Description-Generator/README.md

 ![A description generated for Fireball](https://github.com/PepijnMC/FoundryVTT-AI-Description-Generator/blob/main/media/Fireball%20Description.png?raw=true)

+## Issues and Requests
+Please report issues and propose feature requests <a href="https://github.com/PepijnMC/AI-Description-Generator/issues" target="_blank">here</a>.

+The module will never send a request to GPT-3 without being told to by pressing a button, using chat commands, or using the API in macros or other modules.
+Nevertheless if you ever suspect you are being charged for unprovoked requests from this module please disable the module immediately and raise a critical issue.

 ## API

+> WARNING
+> Using any of these functions will send a request to GPT-3 for which you will be charged like any other request made by this module.
+As such please be careful implenting them in macros and other modules.
+Test your code well before implementing these functions and I strongly advice to avoid any loops and recursions.

 Functions to construct and send your own prompts are provided under `game.modules.get('ai-description-generator').api`:
 - `constructPrompt`: Construct and sends a prompt based on the provided context similar to how the base module does it.
 	- `system`: The RPG system to be used for context.
 Use `game.settings.get('ai-description-generator', 'system')` to use the system that was provided in the module's settings.